 This page is divided into three sections:

-- Dashboard: Where it is possible to monitor the progress of jobs (number of executions, status) for a specific period of time (e.g. 7 days) and drill down on the single job report.
+- Where it is possible to monitor the progress of jobs (number of executions, status) for a specific period of time (e.g. 7 days) and drill down on the single job report.
 Find out more in the Workato Knowledge Base (opens in a new tab).

-- Dependency Graph: it’s a tool that visually illustrates the relationships between every asset and resource (e.g. recipes).
+- A tool that visually illustrates the relationships between every asset and resource (e.g. recipes).
 Find out more in the Workato Knowledge Base (opens in a new tab).

-- Activity Audit Log: Activity audit provides a simple and powerful interface for administrators to comprehensively track changes to the account, connections, recipes, folders and packages.
+- A simple and powerful interface for administrators to comprehensively track changes to the account, connections, recipes, folders and packages.
 Find out more in the Workato Knowledge Base (opens in a new tab).